 ARTHUR LIPSETT: 16MM FILMS FROM THE NAC ARCHIVES

-A selection of 16mm films from the Niagara Artists Centre Film Archives by Canadian collage filmmaker Arthur Lipsett, whose pioneering work in the 1960s influenced a generation of filmmakers and is celebrated for its dark humor, formal experimentation, and rhythmic energy.
+A selection of four 16mm films by Canadian filmmaker Arthur Lipsett from the film archive of the Niagara Artists Centre.
+Lipsett’s pioneering work in the 1960s influenced a generation of filmmakers and is celebrated for its dark humor, formal experimentation, and rhythmic energy.

-Hosted by filmmaker and author Stephen Broomer, whose recent book Secret Museums: The Films of Arthur Lipsett (2025) examines Lipsett’s life, struggles, and artistic vision.
+The screening is hosted by filmmaker and author Stephen Broomer, whose recent book Secret Museums: The Films of Arthur Lipsett (2025), examines Lipsett’s life, struggles, and artistic vision.
+This program includes a short introduction by Broomer, a 40 minute screening of four Lipsett shorts, and is followed by a discussion lead by the author.

 Stephen Broomer is a filmmaker, film preservationist, and author of Hamilton Babylon: A History of the McMaster Film Board (2016), Codes for North: Foundations of the Canadian Avant-Garde Film (2017), and Secret Museums: The Films of Arthur Lipsett (2025).
 He co-authored Moments of Perception: Experimental Film in Canada (with Michael Zryd, 2021) and co-edited Imprints: The Films of Louise Bourque (with Clint Enns, 2021) and Exovede in the Darkroom: The Films of Rhayne Vermette (with Irene Bindi, 2023).
 A Fulbright visiting scholar and former International Council for Canadian Studies postdoctoral fellow, he is a sessional lecturer at the Cinema Studies Institute, University of Toronto.